DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 **Divine Commands**

-These commands can only be used by the Divine Council *[aka serverMods]*
+These commands can only be used by the Divine Council *[aka server mods]*

  - `divinecure`: Cures all Adventurers of all ailments.
  - `dyno-rpg [enable|disable]`: Enable or Disable **all** Dyno RPG Commands.